Master of Business Administration (MBA) in Project Management

 - Postsecondary business teachers

-3 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (“BLS”), Project Management Specialists as of May 2021.
-Due to COVID-19, data from 2020 may be atypical compared to prior years.
-The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
-BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates as project management specialist.
-It does not reflect earnings of workers in one city or region of the country.
-It also does not reflect a typical entry-level salary.
+1 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (“BLS”), Project Management Specialists, as of May 2022, retrieved on Nov.
+28, 2023.
+Due to COVID-19, data from 2020 to 2021 may be atypical compared to prior years.
+BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
+It does not reflect the earnings of GCU graduates as project management specialists, nor does it reflect earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
-You may also wish to compare median salaries if you are considering more than one career path.
+Grand Canyon University can make no guarantees on individual graduates’ salaries.
+Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc., against a pool of candidates.

 Course Description